 (Matthew Desmond, Author of Evicted: Poverty and Profit in the American City – 2016)

 HomeStart has established a proof of concept and demonstrated impact within Massachusetts.
-Our current objective is to satiate the need for eviction prevention services in Boston and to continue expanding these services across each region of Massachusetts, while creating a model for national replication.
+Our current objective is to satiate the need for eviction prevention services in Boston and to continue expanding these services across each region of Massachusetts, while creating a methodology for national replication.

 Thank You to our Renew Collaborative Supporters: